Lucas Torró

-Lucas Torró Marset (born 19 July 1994) is a Spanish footballer who plays for La Liga club Osasuna as a midfielder.
+Lucas Torró Marset (born 19 July 1994) is a Spanish professional footballer who plays for La Liga club Osasuna as a central midfielder.

 Club career

 Early career

 Born in Cocentaina, Alicante, Valencian Community, Torró represented mainly Hércules CF and CD Alcoyano as a youth, aside from two other clubs in his native region.
 On 20 January 2012, while still a youth, he made his professional debut by coming on as a late substitute for Paco Esteban in a 2–2 home draw against UD Almería in the Segunda División.
-On 23 May he appeared in his second match, again from the bench in a 0–5 home loss against former club Hércules; he was also sent off during the match.
+On 23 May he appeared in his second match, again from the bench in a 5–0 home loss against former club Hércules; he was also sent off during the match.

 Real Madrid

 In August 2012 Torró moved to Real Madrid for a fee of €100,000 with additional clauses based on his progression; it was also Alcoyano's most profitable transfer of its history.
 Initially assigned to the Juvenil squad, he was promoted to the reserves midway through the season.